mbragi/mbragi/README.md

  				Hello There 👋, I’m Gar Manji Michael
 	I am a Software Engineer with Knowledge and Experience of Both Stacks(Front End & Back End).
-I build web and mobile Applications(web2) && Dapp(web3) and also Mentor Aspiring software developers with interest in learning
+I build web and mobile Application's && Dapp(web3) and also Mentor Aspiring software developers with interest in learning
 || acquiring Skills using day to day Technologies && Tools to Provide solutions to Real-Life scenerios.
 - 👀 I’m interested in Clean, Readable and Reusable Code that Scale.
 - 📫 You can send me a mail at spontaneousmanji@gmail.com to collaborate or hire